swoop-inc/spark-alchemy/README.md

 - Helpers for [native function registration](../../wiki/Spark-Native-Functions)

 - Look at [`SparkSessionSpec`](alchemy/src/test/scala/com/swoop/test_utils/SparkSessionSpec.scala) as an example of how to reuse advanced Spark testing functionality from OSS Spark.

+## For Python developers

+- See [HyperLogLog functions](../../wiki/Spark-HyperLogLog-Functions) for an example of how `spark-alchemy` HLL functions can be registered for use through PySpark.

 ## What we hope to open source in the future